Magnetoelectric Switching of Magnetic Order in Rhombohedral Graphene

 \end{@twocolumnfalse} ]

-Few-layer graphene in the rhombohedral (RH) stacking order features a low-energy dispersion following a power law as $E \sim k^N$, where $N$ is the layer number and $k$ is the wave vector.
-At low energy and charge carrier density, there is a pair of touching conduction and valence bands that become extremely flat, which corresponds to a quenching of the kinetic energy of the electrons.
-In conjunction with a high density of states, electron-electron interactions become significant \cite{paul_nery_ab-initio_2021, min_electronic_2008, guinea_electronic_2007, koshino_trigonal_2009, mak_electronic_2010, guinea_electronic_2006}.
-While an increase in layer number should lead to progressively flatter bands, the trigonal warping effects present in the crystal lattice of RH graphene increase band dispersion again.
-The "sweetspot" in terms of layer number was calculated to be around $N$ = 5 \cite{koshino_trigonal_2009, han_correlated_2024}.
-In addition to its peculiar low-energy band dispersion, states located at the valleys at the $K$ and $K'$ points of the Brillouin zone acquire a large and homogeneous Berry curvature. \cite{koshino_trigonal_2009, han_orbital_2023}.
+Multilayer graphene in the rhombohedral (RH) stacking order features a low-energy dispersion following a power law as $E \sim k^N$, where $N$ is the layer number and $k$ is the wave vector.
+At low energy and charge carrier density, there is a pair of touching conduction and valence bands that become extremely flat, which corresponds to a quenching of the kinetic energy of the electrons~\cite{paul_nery_ab-initio_2021, min_electronic_2008, guinea_electronic_2007, koshino_trigonal_2009, mak_electronic_2010, guinea_electronic_2006}.
+The resulting high density of states enhances the significance of electron–electron interactions.
+While an increase in layer number should lead to progressively flatter bands, the trigonal warping effects in the low energy band structure of RH graphene increase band dispersion again~\cite{koshino_trigonal_2009}.
+The ``sweetspot'' in terms of layer number was calculated to be around $N$ = 5~\cite{han_correlated_2024}.
+Additionally, the low-energy states in the valleys located at the $K$ and $K'$ points of the Brillouin zone have a large and homogeneous Berry curvature.~\cite{koshino_trigonal_2009, han_orbital_2023, Slizovskiy2019}.
+In the case of energy degeneracy between the two valleys, their Berry curvatures sum up to zero and ensure that time-reversal symmetry (TRS) is preserved.
+If the valley degeneracy is spontaneously broken due to electron interactions, the system acquires a net orbital momentum, which is known as the ferro-valleytronic effect~\cite{Zhu2020, Xu2014, Xiao2010, han_orbital_2023}.
+The finite net orbital momentum breaks TRS and yields an anomalous Hall conductance (AHC), reaching a quantized value if the chemical potential is fully inside the gap in the energy spectrum~\cite{Haldane1988, Chen2020, Polshyn2020}.
+In this case of complete valley degeneracy lifting, the Berry curvature will integrate to an integer Chern number of $N$ for $N$-layer RH graphene~\cite{koshino_trigonal_2009}.
+Since the $K$ and $K'$ valleys contribute opposite orbital magnetizations that depend on the absolute sign of an applied electric displacement field, the system yields a valley-magnetic quartet in total~\cite{han_orbital_2023}.